 Whole genome sequencing can identify variants in your DNA that put you at an increased risk for developing diseases such as cancer, later-onset cardiac syndromes and connective tissue syndromes.
 It can determine your carrier status for rare inherited disorders as well as identify pharmacogenomic variants that may affect your response to prescribed medications.

-After discussing genetic testing and whole genome sequencing with your physician, your physician will work with you to complete the test requisition and informed consent form.
+After discussing genetic testing and whole genome sequencing with your physician, your physician will work with you to complete the test requisition form.
 A blood or saliva sample will be collected from you.
 Your physician will send the sample and completed forms to Variantyx.
 Our affiliated sequencing partners will sequence your DNA and securely transmit the data to Variantyx where it will be analyzed and interpreted by our board-certified medical geneticists.
 Consulting collaboratively with your physician, Variantyx’s medical geneticist will summarize their findings in a signed clinical report which includes any follow up recommendations.
 The final report will be delivered to your physician who will share it with you.

 Physician consent is required for regulatory compliance, but we additionally believe that your physician plays a key role in applying the knowledge learned within the context of your personal medical and family history.